 Challenge

-A 2021 evaluation of Iceland’s CSOs strategy and the OECD-DAC 2017 peer review of Iceland’s development co-operation both recommended establishing framework agreements in order to strengthen the partnership between the Ministry of Foreign Affairs (MFA) and CSOs.
-Iceland’s 2022 CSO co-operation strategy reflects this and underlines the importance of good and transparent partnerships with capable and active CSOs, clear and accessible rules on grants and procedures, and focuses on accountability and monitoring.
+A 2021 evaluation of Iceland’s CSOs strategy and previous peer reviews of Iceland’s development co-operation both recommended establishing framework agreements in order to strengthen the partnership between the Ministry of Foreign Affairs (MFA) and CSOs.
+Iceland’s 2022 CSO co-operation strategy reflects how this was factored in and underlines the importance of good and transparent partnerships with capable and active CSOs, clear and accessible rules on grants and procedures, and focuses on accountability and monitoring.

 Approach